ciis0/ciis0.github.io/2021-08-20-ocp4-add-user-identity.md

 I already have a user that is in groups synced from project-AD, but with different name.

-After checking whether maybe Azure AD roles could be used, [but that is not supported yet](https://access.redhat.com/solutions/5239211), I decided to go another route:
+After checking whether maybe Azure AD roles could be used, [but that is not supported yet](https://access.redhat.com/solutions/5239211)(see also [RFE-106](https://issues.redhat.com/browse/RFE-106), so I decided to go another route:
 Assigning the identity from AAD to my (project-)AD User.

 After playing a little bit around, locking my account out of the cluster, needing to revert to kubeadmin I found the (manual) steps necessary: